KhronosGroup/VK-GL-CTS/external/vulkancts/README.md

 ------------

-To build dEQP, you need first to download sources for zlib, libpng, glslang, spirv-headers, and spirv-tools.
+To build dEQP, you need first to download sources for zlib, libpng, glslang, vulkan-docs, spirv-headers, and spirv-tools.

 To download sources, run:

 	python external/fetch_sources.py

-You may need to re-run `fetch_sources.py` to update to the latest glslang and spirv-tools revisions occasionally.
+You may need to re-run `fetch_sources.py` to update to the latest glslang, vulkan-docs and spirv-tools revisions occasionally.

 With CMake out-of-source builds are always recommended.
 Create a build directory of your choosing, and in that directory generate Makefiles or IDE project